-Topic 30: GAC Consensus Advice and GAC Early Warning - Recommendation 30.7

-Topic 31: Objections - Recommendations 31.16, 31.17

 Topic 34: Community Applications - Recommendation 34.12

 Topic 35: Auctions - Recommendations 35.3, 35.5

 Topic 3: Applications Assessed in Rounds - Recommendations 3.1,3.2, 3.5, 3.6, 3.7

 The SubPro Final Report recommendation envisions that “the next application procedure should be processed in the form of a round” and “Application procedures must take place at predictable, regularly occurring intervals without indeterminable periods of review”.
 However, the GNSO Council confirms its willingness to engage with the ICANN Board to explore a shared vision for the long-term evolution of the program, which could be materially different than what is envisioned for the next round of the New gTLD Program in the Topic 3 recommendations.